12:00 pm - 4:00 pm

 For further information please contact Martha on 0117 903 0444 or e-mail firstname.lastname@example.org

 Women Reclaiming AI for Activism, was led by artists Coral Manton and Birgitte Aga.
 In this workshop, people identifying as female challenged the often-subservient female voices that are commonly used by chat-bots or voice assistants by collaboratively creating a new intelligence for a feminist ‘conversational AI’ [Artificial Intelligence].
-At the fair you will have the chance to chat with ‘Feminist’ and add to her inteligence.

 Image: Ibolya FeherBook